 We first observed that some users still double click links and buttons on websites back in 2009.
-In every usability test we’ve run since we’ve seen issues with users double-clicking links and buttons.
-Yet many e-commerce sites continue to handle double-click behaviour very poorly.
+In every usability test we’ve run since we’ve seen issues with users double-clicking links and buttons – in particular for initiating the checkout process and on mobile commerce sites.
+Yet many e-commerce sites continue to handle double-click behavior very poorly.

 Granted, it’s not your average user that still double-clicks on links and buttons; rather, it is a small (yet not insignificant) segment of users.
 In our tests the number tends to be around 10% of the test subjects, typically aged 50+.
 Furthermore, there appears to be a high correlation between the users who double-click and those who are generally “insecure” web users.

 August 2019 update: This user behavior is increasing and even more prevalent now than when this article was first published.
 However, this increase is mainly because of the mobile aspect “The user simply thinks their tab wasn’t registered” whenever the mobile site response is just slightly slow (as addressed further down the article).
 In that sense, this observation and article have become even more important since it was first published (on mobile at least).
 (If you have Baymard Premium access see guidelines #928, #707, #505, and #363, for our most recent test findings on this).

 So why is this an issue?
 Well, it turns out that unless your site is designed for this behavior, a number of undesirable consequences may follow due to double-clicks.
 The most common examples on e-commerce sites are duplicate orders and unintentionally adding the same product to the cart twice.